2007 Nottingham Open

 The 2007 Nottingham Open was the 2007 edition of the Nottingham Open men's tennis tournament that was part of the International Series of the 2007 ATP Tour.
-It was the 18th edition of the tournament and was held from 18 June until 25 June and played on outdoor grass courts at the Nottingham Tennis Centre in Nottingham, United Kingdom.
+It was the 18th edition of the tournament and was held from 18 to 24 June and played on outdoor grass courts at the Nottingham Tennis Centre in Nottingham, United Kingdom.
 Second-seeded Ivo Karlović won the singles title.